fiskl-accounting/help-docs/docs/FAQs/general-faqs.md

 You can also email support@fiskl.com

-## Can I integrate with Shopify?
+## Does Fiskl integrate with Shopify?

-We currently do not have a direct integration with Shopify.
+No, Fiskl does not currently do not have a direct integration with Shopify.
-If you require this integration please send support@fiskl.com an email giving enough details for us to consider and add the integration to our roadmap.
+If you require this integration please send `support@fiskl.com` an email giving enough details for us to consider and add the integration to our roadmap.

 ## Need More Help?